Getting the Ball Rolling: Learning a Dexterous Policy for a Biomimetic Tendon-Driven Hand with Rolling Contact Joints: Conclusion

 We have introduced our anthropomorphic hand platform for use in autonomous manipulation.
 For this platform, we have developed a method to model, control, and sense rolling contact joints so that they can be integrated into a parallelized simulation environment to train a closed-loop policy.
 We show that the trained policy can be run on our physical robotic hand to achieve dexterous sphere rotation.

 While simulators and environments for RL training for dexterous manipulation have become more capable and accessible recently, we have yet to see the same for five-fingered biomimetic robotic hands.
 The Faive Hand developed at the Soft Robotics Lab is aimed at making dexterous manipulators more capable and accessible.
 In this work we show that the hand can achieve zero-shot transfer of skills trained with RL in the IsaacGym simulator, showing the potential of this hand to be used for other tasks trained with RL.

-We will continue developing additional actuation and sensing capabilities to improve its performance in RL sim2real tasks, as well as other tasks such as behavior cloning.
+However, there are still limitations in the software and hardware.
+When we have tried to apply cube reorientation tasks such as in \cite{OpenAI2018-te}, the policy did work in simulation, but failed on the real robot.
+This motion is more complex than our single-axis sphere rotation task, as the object is not symmetric as the sphere and must be rotated around all three axes.
+We attribute the failure on the real robot to a multitude of factors, such as poor joint angle measurement from the EKFs, especially when there is contact, and a lack of proper system identification to ensure accurate actuation dynamics in the IsaacGym simulator.
+We will continue to develop the robotic hand to solve these challenges, with a combination of physical and programmatic approaches, such as integrating more sensors for proprioceptive measurements or a better system identification process to reduce the sim2real gap.